The Best Coffee Shops In Osaka You Shouldn’t Miss

 Saturdays NYC: Spacious work-friendly coffee shop

-Located in Amerika-mura, the little pocket of Japanese youth culture in Osaka, this airy industrial-style coffee shop is the perfect place to escape the Japanese summer heat and take a break from exploring the city.
+This airy, industrial-style coffee shop is the perfect place to escape the Japanese summer heat and take a break from exploring the city.

 With plenty of seating space and a communal long wooden table with outlets, perfect for computer work, this coffee shop is one of the most spacious ones in Osaka.